 The LSE continues to forecast and schedule its total Load at the Default LAP;

-In ESDER 2, PDRs and RDRRs consists of:
+PDRs and RDRRs consists of:

-Residential End Users may elect to use the ten-in-ten, metering generator methodology, control group methodology, five-in-ten methodology, and weather matching methodology.
+Residential End Users: DRP may elect to use either the ten-in-ten, metering generator methodology, control group methodology, five-in-ten methodology, and weather matching methodology.

-Non-residential End Users may elect to use the ten-in-ten, metering generator methodology, control group methodology, and weather matching methodology.
+Non-residential End Users: DRP may elect to use either the ten-in-ten, metering generator methodology, control group methodology, and weather matching methodology.

 The following methodologies may be utilized to calculate Customer Load Baselines and Demand Response Energy Measurements for PDRs and RDRRS: